-To specify altitude, barometric pressure, and temperature units 1.
-Make sure the watch is in the mode for the type of unit you want to specify (Altimeter, Barometer, or Thermometer Mode).
-For information about changing modes, see "Selecting a Mode"

-- (page E-30). - 2.
-Pull out the crown. - The timekeeping (hour, minute, second) hands will move to 2 o'clock. - 3.
-Press (B) as many times as necessary until UNIT appear on the digital display.
+To specify altitude, barometric pressure, and temperature units

+- Make sure the watch is in the mode for the type of unit you want to specify (Altimeter, Barometer, or Thermometer Mode).
+For information about changing modes, see "Selecting a Mode" (page E-20). - 2.
+Pull out the crown. - 3.
+Press (B) as many times as necessary until UNIT appear on the digital - For allitude, press
-• For altitude, press